 I’ve also personally tried it and was really impressed.
 You’re not going to get any content review outside or the rationales in the questions, or a standardized process to answer them (like Kaplan’s decision tree), but you will get an outstanding large databank of questions.

 I was personally impressed with the functionality of the site, price options, quality of questions, mobile-capabilities, and tracking.
 This is a test-prep company, so they’ve got the interface down.

-Another option for the minimalist is the NRSNG Nursing Practice Questions Pro.
+Another option for the minimalist is the Nursing.com NCLEX® Prep Program.
 It’s a question bank broken down into the different NCLEX categories so you can focus on areas you need the most practice in, provides quality rationales, and performance tracking.
 You actually can see your Global Rank (meaning, how you stack up against others answering the same questions).
-You can get a 5-day trial for just $1, then it’s only $14.99/month after that.
+You can get a 3-day trial for just $1.
 I’ve personally tried it and think it’s right up there with UWorld.

 Bonus: this company is run by a nurse!

 Both of these offer free test questions to give them a try as well.